majikandy/ParentalControls/README.md

 | Technical failure exception | System Error                                     | Indicate that the customer cannot watch this movie                                                                                                           | Wrap this one as a Result with Watchable: false  and a reason of Technical Failure. - Assume that alerting / logging taken care of  in the Movie Service implementation.
 Requirement suggests it should not bubble up  but I think this decision would be a point of  discussion as to the best thing to do here.
 Also Technical Failure Exception is a bit contrived  so definitely one to discuss. |

-We need to ensure that we always failsafe.
+**Specified Requirement:** We need to ensure that we always failsafe.

 **ParentalControlService Design Decision:** This service probably isn't the right place to catch all exceptions for logging/alerting -
-I would expect that to be closer to the top level client call and prefer all other Exceptions to bubble up. the requirement is great, but that doesn't mean all classes should catch all exceptions and hide all error details, better that it bubble up the real error and gets fixed OR fix certain flaws like primative abuse; e.g. MovieService uses a string for the parental control level but really it isn't a free string, it is one of the 5 choices (i.e. an Enum).
+I would expect that to be closer to the top level client call and prefer all other Exceptions to bubble up.
+The requirement is great, but that doesn't mean all classes should catch all exceptions and hide all error details, better that it bubble up the real error and gets fixed OR fix certain flaws like primative abuse; e.g. MovieService uses a string for the parental control level but really it isn't a free string, it is one of the 5 choices (i.e. an Enum).
+Of course then be failsafe at the application level and don't crash the UI or anthing but not necessarily a catch all at this level (one for discussion).